 The following are additional Hosting CSE procedures to the generic resource handling procedures (Figure 7.2.2.2-1 in clause 7.2.2.2).
-The additional procedures shall be inserted from Recv-6.2 to Recv-6.8 as below.
+The additional procedures shall be inserted from Recv-6.2 to Recv-6.5 as below.

-The resource handling procedure for the Hosting CSE which receives <subscription> CREATE request shall perform the following procedures in order:

-Recv-6.2

-Recv-6.3
+Recv-6.2: The following steps are in addition to the procedures defined in clause 7.3.3.1.

 Check if the subscribed-to resource, addressed in To parameter in the Request, is subscribable.
 Subscribable resource types are defined in TS-0001 [6], they have <subscription> resource types as their child resources.
 If it is not subscribable, the Hosting CSE shall return the Notify response primitive with a Response Status Code indicating "TARGET_NOT_SUBSCRIBABLE" error.

+Recv-6.3: The following steps are in addition to the procedures defined in clause 7.3.3.15

 Check if the Originator has privileges for retrieving the subscribed-to resource.
 If the Originator does not have the privilege, the Hosting CSE shall return the response primitive with Response Status Code indicating "ORIGINATOR_HAS_NO_PRIVILEGE" error.

+Recv-6.4: The following steps are in addition to the procedures defined in clause 7.3.3.3

+Check if the notificationEventType is set to ‘Blocking_Update‘.

-if more than one notification of this type would be sent.
+If the subscribed-to resource already has a subscription with this notificationEventType the Hosting CSE shall return the response primitive with Response Status Code indicating "BLOCKING_SUBSCRIPTION_ALREADY_EXISTS" error if more than one notification of this type would be sent.

+If there is more than one notificationURI specified, the Hosting CSE shall return the response primitive with Response Status Code indicating "BAD_REQUEST" error.

-If any of the notificationURI entries are not the Originator, the Hosting CSE may send a Notify request primitive to each of them with verificationRequest parameter set as TRUE (See clause 7.5.1.2.3)..
+If any of the notificationURI entries are not the Originator, the Hosting CSE may send a Subscription Verification request primitive to each of them as described in clause 7.5.1.2.3.

-If the Hosting CSE cannot send the Notify request primitive, the Hosting CSE shall return the Notify response primitive with a Response Status Code indicating "SUBSCRIPTION_VERIFICATION_INITIATION_FAILED" error.
+If the Hosting CSE cannot send the Subscription Verification request primitive, the Hosting CSE shall return the Create <subscription> response primitive with a Response Status Code indicating "SUBSCRIPTION_VERIFICATION_INITIATION_FAILED" error.

-If the Hosting CSE sent the primitive, the Hosting CSE shall check if the Notify response primitive contains a Response Status Code indicating "OK".
-If not, the Hosting CSE shall return the Create response primitive with a Response Status Code indicating the same error from the Notify response primitive to the Originator.
+If the Hosting CSE sent a Subscription Verification primitive, the Hosting CSE shall check if the Notify response primitive contains a Response Status Code indicating "OK".
+If not, the Hosting CSE shall return the Create <subscription> response primitive with a Response Status Code indicating “NOT_ACCEPTABLE”.

-Recv-6.4

-Recv-6.5
+If the associatedCrossResourceSub is provided, check that the Hosting CSE ID value in the associatedCrossResourceSub is the same as the From parameter of the request.
+If not, return the response primitive with a Response Status Code indicating “BAD_REQUEST”.

+Recv-6.5: The following steps are in addition to the procedures defined in clause 7.3.3.5

 If the Originator does not provide notificationContentType, the Hosting CSE shall set it as ‘all attributes'.

 If the notificationURI is not the Originator, the Hosting CSE shall store the Originator ID as the <subscription> resource's creator attribute.